ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step03.md

   tossIt() {
     this.message = 'you had best go check your logs...';
     throw new Error('Seriously?
-Who seems a big red button and then pushes it?');
+Who sees a big red button and then pushes it?');
   }
 }
 ```

 What you did here was:

-1. create a method that throws an error
+1. Created a method that throws an error
-1. add a property to store a message that will be displayed on the page
+1. Added a property to store a message that will be displayed on the page

 ## `about.html`